abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 #### Observations

-- The Final Score metric, which combines COMET and META, shows that `gpt-4o` and `gemini-2.0-flash` are the most consistent top performers across high-resource languages, with `gemini-2.0-flash` slightly ahead where available.
-- `facebook_nllb_200_3.3b` is robust and covers all languages, but is outperformed by the top models in most cases.
+- **COMET Scores:** `gpt-4o` and `gemini-2.0-flash` consistently achieve the highest COMET scores across high-resource languages, indicating strong adequacy and fluency. `facebook_nllb_200_3.3b` is robust and covers all languages, but is slightly behind the top models. `gemma3_instruct_4b_text` and `llama3.1_8b` lag behind, especially in low-resource and Asian languages.
-- `gemma3_instruct_4b_text` is competitive in Asian languages but lags in overall adequacy, while `llama3.1_8b` is the weakest across all metrics.
+- **META Scores:** `gemini-2.0-flash` and `gpt-4o` again lead in META scores for high-resource languages, with `facebook_nllb_200_3.3b` providing broad but lower coverage.
+META scores for `llama3.1_8b` and `gemma3_instruct_4b_text` are notably lower, especially for Asian and low-resource languages, highlighting adequacy challenges.
-- The largest performance gaps are seen in Final Score for low-resource and Asian languages, highlighting the challenge of adequacy in these settings.
+- **Final Score:** The harmonic mean of COMET and META confirms that `gpt-4o` and `gemini-2.0-flash` are the most consistent top performers for high-resource languages. `facebook_nllb_200_3.3b` is a strong baseline for broad coverage, but the largest performance gaps are seen in low-resource and Asian languages, where adequacy (META) is a limiting factor.

 #### Conclusion

-- The Final Score metric confirms that `gpt-4o` and `gemini-2.0-flash` are the best-performing models in the zero-shot setting, especially for high-resource languages.
-- `facebook_nllb_200_3.3b` remains a strong baseline for broad language coverage.
-- The Final Score provides a more holistic view of translation quality, emphasizing the importance of both adequacy and fluency.
+- The combined metrics show that `gpt-4o` and `gemini-2.0-flash` are the best-performing models in the zero-shot setting, especially for high-resource languages. `facebook_nllb_200_3.3b` remains a reliable baseline for broad language coverage.
+The Final Score metric provides a holistic view, emphasizing the importance of both adequacy and fluency, and highlights the need for further improvement in low-resource and Asian languages.

 ## Retrieval Augmented Generation